zio/zio/docs/datatypes/contextual/index.md

 ## Defining Services in OOP

+Before diving into writing services in ZIO style, let's review how we define them in object-oriented fashion:

 1. **Defining a Service** — In object-oriented programming, we define services with traits.
 A service is a bundle of related functionality which are defined in a trait:

 ```scala mdoc:silent:nest